armysarge/MythicForge/README.md

 ---

 <div align="center">
-  <strong>🏰 A powerful D&D 5E campaign management, digital reference, character creation and various tools powered by AI.
-MythicForge combines traditional tabletop gaming with advanced AI capabilities to enhance your roleplaying experience. 🧙‍♂️</strong>
+  <strong>🏰 A powerful VTT, digital reference and various other tools powered by AI.
+MythicForge combines traditional VTT gaming with advanced AI capabilities to enhance your roleplaying experience. 🧙‍♂️</strong>
 </div>

 ---